JohannAK1/ba_thesis_programmable_cubes/README.md

 ````
 python Main.py
 ````
 This test runs both algorithms to solve the ISS instance of the Programmable Cubes Challenge and generates to GIFs to visualize the reconfiguration process.
-A simple overview of the algorithms is provided below.

 ## Class overview
 The main components are: